EdyTheCow/docs.edy.io/mkdocs/other/cubeworld.md

 cw.edy.io
 ```

-## Server
+## Server installtion
 Server related instructions.
 There are two ways of starting your own server.
-Instaiing everything manually or using docker.
+Installing everything manually or using docker.

-### Docker installtion
+### Docker
 TODO

-### Manual installtion
+### Manual
 TODO